 Rating: Easy – Moderate

 Since the trail is a relatively easy one, just an afternoon hiking pack should be all you need to do this hike in the summer, a couple of liters of water, and a snack.
 For spring and fall you may want to throw in a jacket, especially if you will be heading up in the morning or evening.
 For winter you will want to prepare for mountain snow and consider using snow shoes or at least gators and trekking poles.

 There is plenty of space at the summit to rest, take in the views and maybe enjoy a lunch or snack.
 The summit of Grandeur isn’t as windy as some of the higher peaks in Utah, making it an ideal place to take a break and enjoy your surroundings.
 Make sure to bring your camera as you can get some great shots of Mount Olympus, the Salt Lake Valley and Parleys Canyon.

 This is a great hike for mid May as most of the snow is usually gone and there are a lot of wild flowers out.
 It is also a great hike in the fall if you want to see the colors changing.
 There is not a lot of tree cover on the West Ridge route, and the latter half of the Church Fork route is also without tree coverage, so I don’t recommend doing this hike in the heat of summer, but I don’t really like hiking in the heat anywhere.

 This is a classic hike that I do at least once a year and recommend it to people of all abilities.
 If you have any questions or comments feel free to drop me a line in the comments section below.
-If you'd like more information on fun outdoor adventures in Utah consider signing up for our e-mail list (simply go to the top of page and click subscribe - it's free!) to get the latest adventure posts.
+If you found this article helpful and are planning other adventures in Utah consider signing up for our e-mail list (simply go to the top of page and click subscribe - it's free!) to get the latest adventure posts.
 You can also sign up to be a member here to share comments at the bottom of our posts and in our forums.
 Most importantly don't forget to get outside and find your adventure!